-- a. the section called "I get a 403 Forbidden when performing a POST" - b. the section called "I'm forwarding a request to another URL using the RequestDispatcher, but my security constraints aren't being applied." - c. the section called "I have added Spring Security's <global-method-security> element to my application context but if I add security annotations to my Spring MVC controller beans (Struts actions etc.) then they don't seem to have an effect." - d. the section called "I have a user who has definitely been authenticated, but when I try to access the SecurityContextHolder during some requests, the Authentication is null.
-Why can't I see the user information?" - e. the section called "The authorize JSP Tag doesn't respect my method security annotations when using the URL attribute."
+- a. the section called "I get a 403 Forbidden when performing a POST" - b. the section called "I'm forwarding a request to another URL using the RequestDispatcher, but my security constraints aren't being applied." - c. the section called "I have added Spring Security's <global-method-security> element to my application context but if I add security annotations to my Spring MVC controller beans (Struts actions etc.) then they don't seem to have an effect." - d. the section called "I have a user who has definitely been authenticated, but when I try to access the SecurityContextHolder during some requests, the Authentication is null." - e. the section called "The authorize JSP Tag doesn't respect my method security annotations when using the URL attribute."